BenHanson52/TurnFinder/README.md

 ## Project Structure

-  mapproj.html           # main frontend page
+  mapproj.html           # main frontend page <br>
-  mapproj_script.js      # frontend logic
+  mapproj_script.js      # frontend logic<br>
-  mapstyles.css          # frontend styling
+  mapstyles.css          # frontend styling <br>
-  mapproj_server.js      # HTTPS/HTTP server and WebSocket setup
+  mapproj_server.js      # HTTPS/HTTP server and WebSocket setup <br>
-  mapproj_API.js         # backend request handling and API routes ecosystem.config.js    # PM2 config
+  mapproj_API.js         # backend request handling and API routes <br>
+  ecosystem.config.js    # PM2 config <br>
-  uploads/               # uploaded images ssl/                   # local/dev cert files
+  uploads/               # uploaded images <br>
+  ssl/                   # local/dev cert files <br>

-**How It Works**
+## How It Works

 The frontend loads a Leaflet map and pulls pin data from the backend through API routes.
 Logged-in users can create new pins with descriptions and photos, while admins have access to additional controls.
 Uploaded images are compressed in the browser before being sent to the backend.
 The backend stores pin and user data in MariaDB and serves updates to connected clients through WebSockets.

-**User Roles** <br>

-*Author*
+## User Roles

+### Author

--Create an account
+- Create an account
--Log in
+- Log in
--Create pins
+- Create pins
--Edit/delete their own pins
+- Edit/delete their own pins

-*Admin*
+### Admin

--All author permissions
+- All author permissions
--View the admin panel
+- View the admin panel
--View user information
+- View user information
--Edit/delete any pin
+- Edit/delete any pin

--Local Development
+## Local Development

 This project has a development mode for local testing.

-**Typical local setup**
+## Typical local setup

-  Run a local MariaDB instance
+- Run a local MariaDB instance

-  Create a development database
+- Create a development database

-  Configure local environment variables / PM2 dev config
+- Configure local environment variables / PM2 dev config

-  Start the server in development mode
+- Start the server in development mode

-  Open the site locally in a browser
+- Open the site locally in a browser

-**Notes**
+## Notes

-  The production deployment uses HTTPS
+- The production deployment uses HTTPS

-  Local development may use a separate dev certificate or HTTP depending on config
+- Local development may use a separate dev certificate or HTTP depending on config

-  Some functionality, such as image uploads and auth, depends on the backend and database being configured correctly.
+- Some functionality, such as image uploads and auth, depends on the backend and database being configured correctly.

-**Production Deployment**
+## Production Deployment

 The project is deployed on an Akamai Linode Linux server with:

-  NGINX serving the frontend and reverse proxying API traffic
+- NGINX serving the frontend and reverse proxying API traffic

-  PM2 running the Node.js backend
+- PM2 running the Node.js backend

-  MariaDB storing user and pin data
+- MariaDB storing user and pin data

-  Cloudflare handling DNS
+- Cloudflare handling DNS

-  Certbot providing HTTPS certificates
+- Certbot providing HTTPS certificates

-  Challenges / What I Learned
+## Challenges / What I Learned

 This project involved more than frontend work.
 In building and deploying it, I had to work through:

-  map-based frontend interaction
+- map-based frontend interaction

-  user authentication and roles
+- user authentication and roles

-  browser-side image handling
+- browser-side image handling

-  backend request routing
+- backend request routing

-  MariaDB schema and data management
+- MariaDB schema and data management

-  DNS setup
+- DNS setup

-  NGINX routing and reverse proxy configuration
+- NGINX routing and reverse proxy configuration

-  SSL certificate issuance and renewal
+- SSL certificate issuance and renewal

-  PM2 process management
+- PM2 process management

-  debugging deployment issues across multiple layers
+- debugging deployment issues across multiple layers

 One of the biggest lessons from this project was how much full-stack development depends on understanding how the frontend, backend, database, DNS, server config, and SSL all interact.

-**Current Limitations**
+## Current Limitations

-  -HEIC image uploads are not currently supported reliably, this is noted on the site for users.
+- HEIC image uploads are not currently supported reliably; this is noted on the site for users.

-  -The codebase could be cleaned up and modularized further
+- The codebase could be cleaned up and modularized further.

-  -Error handling and validation could be improved in several places
+- Error handling and validation could be improved in several places.

-  -Some deployment/configuration steps are still fairly manual
+- Some deployment/configuration steps are still fairly manual.

- -Future Improvements
+## Future Improvements

-  -Better upload validation and file-type handling
+- Better upload validation and file-type handling

-  -Cleaner API structure
+- Cleaner API structure

-  -More robust admin tools
+- More robust admin tools

-  -Improved mobile UX
+- Improved mobile UX

-  -Better filtering/searching of reports
+- Better filtering/searching of reports

-  -Stronger setup automation
+- Stronger setup automation

-  -Additional map overlays and trail/snow data integrations, perhaps satellite view one day.
+- Additional map overlays and trail/snow data integrations, perhaps satellite view one day.

-**Running Notes**
+## Running Notes

 This project was built as a practical full-stack deployment project and portfolio piece.
 It is not intended to be presented as a polished production SaaS app, but as a working application that demonstrates frontend integration, backend logic, deployment, and debugging across a real server environment.